-- Nearly 64,000 students are enrolled in the Arlington ISD.
+- More than 63,000 students are enrolled in the Arlington ISD.

-- The AISD is the ninth-largest school district in Texas.
+- The AISD is the 11th-largest school district in Texas.

-- The AISD is the largest employer in Arlington and the third largest in Tarrant County, with a staff of more than 8,000.
+- The AISD is the largest employer in Arlington and the sixth largest in Tarrant County, with a staff more than 8,500.

-- Fifty-two percent of secondary students are enrolled in the career and technical education program.
+- Seventy-five percent of secondary students are enrolled in the career and technical education program.

 - The AISD is home to an award-winning and acclaimed special education program that focuses on academic success as well as the development of life skills.